Ceobe33/pragmadump/RPG Demo/Readme.md

 ## RPG Demo
-This is my cpp project, though here has a lot of bugs :( .
-I'll look after and fix all of them!
+This is my cpp project, though here has a lot of bugs :( but I'll look after and fix all of them!
 - killing them all!!

-### about this
+### About this
-After you download this project, you can click the RPG.sln to run with visual studio and whatever your gesture~ this mind is the source of Arknights, Y? cause it's my favorate game.And my most like character's name is Coebe!
+After you download this project, you can click the RPG.sln to run with visual studio and whatever your gesture~
+This mind(thoughts) is the source of Arknights.
+Why?
+Because it's my favorate game.
+And my most like character's name is Coebe!
-Here, offered some role you can select(although all the same:P) ,and then use arrow keys to move the cursor and your character.
+Here, in the game, offered some role you can select(although all the same:P),
+and then use arrow keys to move the cursor and your character.
 (emm now.. is too late, I'll go to bed, good ni-night)

 Jul.
 4, 2022
 And til today I had update half directory file format, and fix some little bug.
 I can feel it that is step by step turns better and better ^ ^

 Jul.
 14, 2022
 After those days I had modified most of the project coding standard.
 Is it looks more better, right?
-(At least it is :D) And other function will keep completing.
+(At least it is :D)
+And other function will keep completing.
 Come on!